extremebleem/luaapi/README.md

 - `silencerOnM4A1`: boolean - Whether the silencer is attached to the M4A1.
 - `silencerOnUSP`: boolean - Whether the silencer is attached to the USP.

-### entNetvars
+### EntityNetvars
 Represents network variables for game entities.

 **Properties:**
-- `vecOrigin`: vector - Entity's origin position.
+- `vecOrigin`: vector - Entity’s origin position.
-- `vecMins`: vector - Minimum bounds of the entity's collision box.
+- `vecMins`: vector - Minimum bounds of the entity’s collision box.
-- `vecMaxs`: vector - Maximum bounds of the entity's collision box.
+- `vecMaxs`: vector - Maximum bounds of the entity’s collision box.
 - `renderMode`: number - Rendering mode of the entity.
-- `modelIndex`: number - Index of the entity's model.
+- `modelIndex`: number - Index of the entity’s model.
 - `renderFX`: number - Render effects applied to the entity.
-- `angRotation`: vector - Entity's rotation angles.
+- `angRotation`: vector - Entity’s rotation angles.
 - `vecOldOrigin`: vector - Previous origin position.
 - `teamNum`: number - Team number of the entity.
 - `simulationTime`: number - Time of the last simulation update.
-- `ownerEntity`: CBaseHandle - Handle to the entity's owner.
+- `ownerEntity`: CBaseHandle - Handle to the entity’s owner.
 - `oldSimulationTime`: number - Previous simulation time.
 - `collisionGroup`: number - Collision group of the entity.
 - `movetype`: number - Movement type of the entity.
 - `takeDamage`: number - Damage handling type.
 - `coordinateFrame`: table - 3x4 transformation matrix for the entity.
-- `skin`: number - Skin index for the entity's model.
+- `skin`: number - Skin index for the entity’s model.
 - `body`: number - Body group index.
 - `hitboxSet`: number - Hitbox set index.
 - `cycle`: number - Animation cycle.